Finances and Fundraising

 If you have departmental funding to pay for a room, please see the appropriate accounting staff member in the department to obtain the proper information.
 (Please see the Financial Overview for departments supporting an RSO to understand how this process works.)

-Note: ASG or departments cannot transfer money into your RSO account, so please ensure that the billing is set up appropriately at the time of your reservation.
+Note: Neither ASG nor departments can transfer money into your RSO account, so please ensure that the billing is set up appropriately at the time of your reservation.

 - Request an estimate of charges via email (this may be provided automatically – you will need to watch for this and follow up if you do not get the estimate.)

 - Provide approval via email.
 This should be done before the reservation is confirmed.

 - Ensure you have the appropriate balance in your account, if the billing is coming from your cost center number.

 After the event